awslabs/aws-well-architected-labs/content/Sustainability/200_Labs/200_different_datasets_and_their_use_case/Module_1/6_optional.md

 **6.3.** Let's query our data in Athena.

 Let's run a couple of simple queries to see the differences between the different formats.
-For example, let's imagine we want to know how our SaaS sales are in a specific country for certain industry:
+For example, let's imagine you want to know how our SaaS sales are in a specific country for certain industry:

 **Query 1:** Querying to the table that points at the CSV dataset
 ```